+This Version Dated: June 2023

-This Policy Is To Be Read By: All staff who use technology when working directly with students; and staff and volunteers who supervise students when they are using technology Review cycle: Annually Next review date: November 2022 Status: Draft /Being reviews/sent to ECM /Approved by ECM The person responsible for this policy is DDSL E-Safety The committee responsible for this policy is Every Child Matters
+This Policy Is to be read by: All staff who use technology when working directly with students; and staff and volunteers who supervise students when they are using technology

+Status: Reviewed/ Sent to ECM/ Approved by ECM

+Lead Manager: DDSL E-Safety

+Responsible Committee: Every Child Matters

+Next Review Date: May 2024

-Moor House School and College is committed to safeguarding and promoting the welfare of children and young people regardless of their age, disability, gender reassignment, race, religion or belief, sex, or sexual orientation.
+Moor House School & College is committed to safeguarding and promoting the welfare of children and young people regardless of their age, disability, gender reassignment, race, religion or belief, sex, or sexual orientation.
 It expects all staff and volunteers to share this commitment.'